cocos/cocos-docs/en/publish/publish-wechatgame-sub-domain.md

 ## Integration method

 - Create an Open Data Context project to obtain user data through the relevant API, and create a display of UI according to your own needs.
 The entire Open Data Context project should only contain its content UI.
 The design resolution of the Canvas component in the scene should be set to the full resolution of the UI, without the corresponding main context resolution.
 - Create a node in the main context as an Open Data Context container, add the `SubContextView` component to set the Open Data Context view and update the Open Data Context texture.
-The aspect ratio of this node should be equal to the aspect ratio of the Open Data Context design resolution (otherwise stretching happens).<br>
+The aspect ratio of this node should be equal to the aspect ratio of the Open Data Context design resolution (otherwise stretching happens).

-  > **Note**: As of **v2.4.1**, the `WXSubContextView` is deprecated, please use `SubContextView`.
+  > **Note**: as of **v2.4.1**, the `WXSubContextView` is deprecated, please use `SubContextView`.

 The difference from the previous version is: